KelpTechnologies/truss-annotation-intelligent-function-layer/services/automated-annotation/VECTOR_CLASSIFICATION_SETUP.md

 This document outlines the required AWS permissions, environment variables, and secrets needed for the `/classify-model` endpoint.

+> The model classification flow now uses the pre-computed vectors stored by the image processing pipeline.
+The Lambda no longer uploads the image or calls the vectorization API during classification.

 ## AWS IAM Permissions

 The Lambda function requires the following permissions: